-Director of English: Mrs Gardner Contact: sgardner@ormistonhorizonacademy.co.uk Specification: AQA
+Curriculum Leader: Mrs Gardner

+Contact: sgardner@horizonoat.co.uk

 Why is this a core subject?

 It is the most commonly-quoted qualification for jobs, courses and promoted posts in the country.
 That is why it is compulsory.

 GCSE English Language presents students with challenging texts from the 19th, 20th and 21st centuries.
 The texts, which cover a range of genres and types, are used to assess students' ability to understand, analyse and synthesise information.